 - Develop simple models that allow them to explore the implications of decisions they are wrestling with

-- Actively solicit feedback from customers and prospects, not only win/loss conversations but at periodic intervals after the sale to see how well your team is meeting their needs.
+- Actively solicit feedback from customers and prospects in win/loss conversations and at periodic intervals after the sale to see how well your team is meeting their needs.

 Experience Precedes Technical Knowledge